Rust-GPU/rust-gpu/tests/difftests/README.md

 test named `foo`.
 In the test directory, create 2 or more Rust binary packages.
-Add the packages to the top-level workspace `Cargo.toml` in the `tests/` directory. _Note that this isn't the top-level workspace for the project._ The test binaries are in their own workspace rather than the main workspace.
+Add the packages to the top-level workspace `Cargo.toml` in the `tests/` directory. _Note that this isn't the top-level workspace for the project._ The test binaries are in their own workspace rather than the main workspace in order to not pollute our root workspace and slow down cargo due to evaluating the potentially hundreds of cargo projects in difftests.

 ### Test Binary Example